MartinDrost/newpy/readme.md

 ## Introduction

-The newpy package allows you to generate a boilerplate for your Python project.
+The Newpy package allows you to generate a boilerplate for your Python project.
 Newpy is created with structure and maintainability in mind by providing a clear folder structure and automatic virtual environment generation.

 ## Usage